 The nests will spread when established colonies move to adjacent areas.
 This “budding” occurs when one or more queens and a group of workers, frequently with brood, move from an existing colony to a new nest site to form a satellite colony.
 Other means of spread is through human-aided dispersal such as dumping or transporting infested debris, plants or soil.
-Fire ant colonies are very dense and abundant, and may include up to10 – 12 nests in a 3 m2 area.
+Fire ant colonies are very dense and abundant, and may include up to 10–12 nests in a 3 m2 area.

 To avoid attracting European fire ants to your home and yard, properly store and dispose of any food or waste.
-Make sure any rotting debris or yard waist is not left sitting in moist areas and make sure that any soil, plants or debris being moved or disposed is free of ants prior to shipping to another location.
+Make sure any rotting debris or yard waste is not left sitting in moist areas and make sure that any soil, plants or debris being moved or disposed of is free of ants prior to shipping to another location.